 Find a tour

 The ancient Kingdom of Thailand is a proud and independent place that burns fiercely with the white heat of modernity while revering the links to its historic past.
-In recent years the country has witnessed dramatic social and political upheaval, yet the royalist traces of ancient Siam, authentic street food and gorgeous silks still remain, coexisting with massive industry, high-energy nightlife and seminal hi-tech.
+On our Thailand tours you will notice that in recent years the country has witnessed dramatic social and political upheaval, yet the royalist traces of ancient Siam, authentic street food and gorgeous silks still remain, coexisting with massive industry, high-energy nightlife and seminal hi-tech.

-Top of the list for many people visiting Thailand are the beaches.
+Top of the list for many people are the beaches.
 Whether you are looking for a luxury hotel in a resort, or a quiet out-of-the-way place with just a handful of A-frame huts metres from the sea, it is here to be found.
-In the southwest, travellers will find many pleasures along the Andaman Coast, from world-famous diving sites, iconic islands and fabulous beaches to sea caves and towering limestone outcrops.
+In the southwest, travellers on Thailand tours will find many pleasures along the Andaman Coast, from world-famous diving sites, iconic islands and fabulous beaches to sea caves and towering limestone outcrops.

 On the Gulf Coast, Koh Samui offers pampering palaces, fine dining, action-packed beaches and quiet bays, while its sister island, Koh Phangan, draws 10,000 people to the world’s largest outdoor party on the sands at Hat Rin.
 Further east, towards Cambodia, Koh Chang, with its thickly forested interior and rich wildlife, is the least known of Thailand’s large islands.

-The hilltribes of the north represent another Thailand.
+The hilltribes of the north can be visited on Thailand adventure holidays.
 With their distinctive cultures and traditional lifestyles, they provide a vivid counterpoint to the lowland Thais.
 Taking the time to trek through the forests of the north, rafting down its rivers and staying with ethnic minorities is a highlight for many visitors.
 The unofficial capital of the north is Chiang Mai whose laid-back charms are well known for seducing travellers.
 What’s more, Isaan food from this region is also distinctive, similar to Lao cuisine and very popular.
 Even in Bangkok, you won’t have to go far to find a street stall selling sticky rice, kai yang (grilled chicken) and som tam (papaya salad).

-Most visitors begin and end their stay in Bangkok.
+Most visitors on holidays in Thailand begin and end their stay in Bangkok.
 The capital has impressive historical sights, atmospheric canals, great food, throbbing nightlife and world-class shopping, but, most importantly, it provides a thrilling introduction to this captivating nation.

 Places of interest in Thailand